craigdickerson725/really-deep-photography/README.md

 - As a customer I can add a photo to my shopping cart so that I can purchase it later
 - As a customer I can complete a checkout process so that I can purchase the selected photos
 - As a customer I can receive an email confirmation after I make a purchase so that I have a record of my order
+- As a customer I can view a well-organized FAQ section on the website so that I can quickly find answers to my questions

 ### Site Admin User Stories